Many

 control, and its associated headroom meter.

-which defines the reverb character is pre-delay, which effectively
+first control which defines the reverb character is pre-delay,

-defines the distance of the first reflective surface.
-This
+which effectively defines the distance of the first reflective

-will be followed by one or more parameters for controlling
+surface.
+This will be followed by one or more parameters for

-the number, timing, amplitude, and timbre of the other early
+controlling the number, timing, amplitude, and timbre of the

-'Level' and 'Room Size'; others might simply offer preset
+'Pattern', 'Level' and 'Room Size'; others might simply offer

-reflections, the reverberation tail is set by a control for
+the early reflections, the reverberation tail is set by a

-overall decay time.
-This is normally accompanied by a parameter
+control for overall decay time.
+This is normally accompanied

-that adjusts the relative decay time at high (and perhaps)
+by a parameter that adjusts the relative decay time at high

-low frequencies.
-There's usually also some means of setting
+(and perhaps) low frequencies.
+There's usually also some means

-overall tonal characteristics, although this may be little
+of setting overall tonal characteristics, although this may

 believable artificial acoustic(!), you can usually store your